lapierreM/Yoruba_demography/Programs/README.md

 ***

+`BD_trajectory.py`: simulating a fixation trajectory for the critical Birth-Death model, with the optimized parameter t value

+* command line: `python BD_trajectory.py BD_trajectory_parameters.py`

+* takes in argument the parameter file containing all necessary parameter values to run the program (see this file for information on the necessary parameters)

+* output: `BD_trajectory.txt` containing the mean trajectory.
+First column gives time and second columns gives the mean frequency of the allele.

+***

 `plot_SFS_fitting.py`: plot the fitting of the five models, i.e. the least square distance d as a function of the parameter t value.
 (Figure 2A)

 * command line: `python plot_SFS_fitting.py plot_SFS_fitting_parameters.py`